-In accordance with the Corporate Governance Guidelines, the independent directors meet without the non-independent members of the Board and without members of management present at each regular meeting of the Board as well as at each in camera session.
-In the year ended March 31, 2022, the independent directors met four times in conjunction with regularly scheduled Board meetings and three times in conjunction with special meetings of the Board.
+In accordance with the Corporate Governance Guidelines, the independent directors meet without the non-independent directors and without members of management present at each meeting of the Board.
+In the year ended March 31, 2023, the independent directors met five times in conjunction with regularly scheduled Board meetings.

 The Audit Committee and Governance Committee (which also serves as the nominating committee and the compensation committee) of the Board are composed entirely of independent directors as defined by NI 58-101 and the higher standard of independence adopted by ISS in its guidelines.
+Members of the Audit Committee and of the Governance Committee meet without members of management present at each meeting of the respective committee.